 - CRC32 - Using a standard 32-bit cyclic redundancy check (CRC), this provides a more open implementation.

-The component is provided as an MSI file, however to complete the installation, you will have to add the transformation to the Visual Studio toolbox by hand.
+Installation requires Administrative privileges on the install machine.
+The task is provided as an MSI file which you can download and run to install it.
+This simply places the files on disk in the correct locations and also installs the assemblies in the Global Assembly Cache as per Microsoft’s recommendations.
+For SQL Server 2008 and below, you will have to add the transformation to the Visual Studio toolbox by hand.
 This process has been described in detail in the related FAQ entry for How do I install a task or transform component?, just select Checksum from the SSIS Data Flow Items list in the Choose Toolbox Items window.

-The Checksum Transformation is available for SQL Server 2005, SQL Server 2008 (includes R2) and SQL Server 2012.
+The Checksum Transformation is available for all versions of SQL Server from 2005 to 2016.
 Please choose the version to match your SQL Server version, or you can install multiple versions and use them side by side if you have more than one version of SQL Server installed.

 Checksum Transformation for SQL Server 2005